 - EDUC 100 is the required Freshman Year Experience (FYE) course for ETE.
 It needs to be taken in the fall of freshman year. - EDUC 205, 210, 230, 240/247, 258 should be completed during freshman or sophomore years. - EDUC 387 must be taken prior to the elementary block semester. - The other 300-level EDUC courses are fall or spring junior level courses.
-Students cannot take these courses until you have successfully completed the Upper Division
+Students cannot take these courses until you have successfully completed the Upper Division Clearance requirements.

-Clearance requirements.
 EDUC 390 is an exception and can be taken before UDC if it is taken on a study abroad trip.

 - EDUC 410 (1 credit) is for special education students only.
 The course can go with student teaching but it is to your advantage to take it earlier.
 Note that EDUC 230 is a prerequisite for EDUC 410. - EDUC 451 MUST be taken prior to elementary block for special education students.
-EDUC 440 can be taken before methods blocks and should be in some cases.
+EDUC 440 should be taken before elementary block or in the winter.
 Please check with your advisor to see the best semester to take these courses. - EDUC 400 is the Student Teaching course.
-Students doing dual certification will student teach for two semesters and complete a student teaching placement in an elementary school and a second placement appropriate for their concentration (i.e., with a special education teacher, in a middle school classroom, or in an ESL setting).
-All students take courses during the student teaching experience.
+Students doing dual certification will student teach in both an elementary classroom as well as a classroom in your concentration area during first or second semester of senior year.